infiyang/p2c/README.md

 3.The 'call C', you can use the converted c code directly, but if you add some statements after the 'call C' statements, the printed c code might have some problems .

+4. There may be some issues in the strings variables conversion in python and c.